Constraints on the varying electron mass and early dark energy in light of ACT DR6 and DESI DR2 and the implications for inflation: Results and Discussion

 \subsection{Early Dark Energy}

 We find that a larger amount of EDE, characterized by $f_{\mathrm{EDE}}$, leads to a higher Hubble constant and relieves the Hubble tension.
 However, for the ACT+LB2S and P-ACT+LB2S analyses, we do not find a lower bound on $f_{\mathrm{EDE}}$ or preference of the existence of EDE.
-This result is consistent with the previous work~\cite{Poulin:2025nfb} which examine the case of $n=3$.
+This result is consistent with the previous work~\cite{Poulin:2025nfb} which examined the case of $n=3$.
 Similar to the varying $m_e$ model, Fig.~\ref{fig:EDE} shows the approximate relation for the fractional changes\footnote{See also Ref.~\cite{Jiang:2022uyg} for other EDE models.
 The coefficients do not differ significantly.}:

-It is shown in the bottom panel of Fig.~\ref{fig:TT} that how this degeneracy recover the CMB power spectrum relative to the $\Lambda$CDM model.
+It is shown in the bottom panel of Fig.~\ref{fig:TT},\ref{fig:TE} that how this degeneracy recoveres the CMB power spectrum relative to the $\Lambda$CDM model.

 From the perspective of the Hubble tension, we find that the EDE model also provides an effective solution, reducing the tension to $3.62\sigma$, which is $1.73\sigma$ lower than that for the standard $\Lambda$CDM model.
 However, this is less effective than the varying $m_e$ model.
+The best-fit total chi-squared value, $\chi^2_{\mathrm{total}}$, is improved by 7.38, which is slightly larger than that of the varying $m_e$ model.
+However, since the EDE model introduces three additional free parameters compared to $\Lambda$CDM, the resulting $\Delta \mathrm{AIC} = -1.38$ indicates that this model alleviates the Hubble tension less effectively.